zizou-io/PwC-Power-BI-Project/README.md

-## Task 2-Call Centre Trends
+## Task 1-Call Centre Trends
-Visualizing customer and agent behavior Create a dashboard in Power BI for Call Centre Manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+Visualizing customer and agent behaviour Create a dashboard in Power BI for Call Centre Manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

 **•Problem Statement**